dat-labs/dat-api-sdk/docs/ConnectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **delete_connection_connections_connection_id_delete**
-> delete_connection_connections_connection_id_delete(connection_id)
+> delete_connection_connections_connection_id_delete(connection_id, workspace_id)

 Delete Connection

-Deletes a connection.
-Args:     connection_id: The ID of the connection to delete.
+Deletes a connection within a specific workspace.
+Args:     connection_id (str): The ID of the connection to delete.     db (Session): The database session.     workspace_id (str): The ID of the workspace to which the connection belongs.
 Raises:     HTTPException: If the connection is not found or an error occurs.

 ### Example